Jury tells Aetna to pay $25M to late cancer patient’s family

 Jurors found that Aetna doctors didn’t spend enough time reviewing Orrana Cunningham’s case before denying her coverage for proton beam therapy in 2014, The Oklahoman reported .
 The jury ruled that Aetna recklessly disregarded its duty to deal fairly and in good faith with Cunningham, who had nasopharyngeal cancer.

-Aetna is considering whether to appeal the Monday ruling.
+Aetna is considering whether to appeal the ruling, which was issued this week.
 Company attorney John Shely said the insurer tries to do the right thing.

 “If it’s in our control to change, that’s what we’re going to do,” Shely said.
 “Aetna has learned something here.”